yves-weissenberger/Multiphoton-Toolbox/twoptb/LEGACY/docs_old/docs/install.md

 For windows the former is easily installed from <a href="https://www.lfd.uci.edu/~gohlke/pythonlibs/#tifffile"> here </a>, the latter from <a href="http://www.pyqtgraph.org/"> here </a>.

-Thereafter simply download the repository from <a href="https://github.com/yves-weissenberger/twoptb"> here </a> and install it by running
+Thereafter simply download the repository and install it by running

     pip install .